 Whether you're an adult or a child, there's probably one reason you're on holiday in Florida; the theme parks.

 Thanks to new attractions being added to the main parks every year, there's always something new to do.
 Plus all your old favourites, of course!
 Check theme park websites for new attractions and, more importantly, opening times for the dates you'll be in Orlando.
-Changing your dates slightly could result in you getting more hours in the theme parks.
+Changing your dates slightly could result in you gaining more hours in the theme parks.
 Luckily, we've compiled this handy list of must-see theme parks to check off your list!

 - Walt Disney World Resort

 - Single-handedly the biggest attraction for most people holidaying in this part of America.
 Walt Disney World Paris might boast a more realistic castle but, for the majority of us, if it's not in the USA then it's not the real thing.
 Expect a theme park so huge that a two-week stay isn't enough to see it all!
 Scream along Space Mountain, dine around the world at Epcot and make a splash at Disney's Blizzard Beach.
 It pays to do some planning and prioritise your top rides and sights.

 - Universal Resort

 - The home of Wet 'n' Wild and the Wizarding World of Harry Potter.
 Universal is a more grown-up theme park than Walt Disney World, so it's great for older kids who might think they are too cool for Mickey Mouse and co!
 You can also tour the film studios and test your nerve on the Islands of Adventure.

 - Last of the top three theme parks.
 It offers a combination of animal attractions, including shows, and some exciting rides like the soaring Manta and the Journey to Atlantis flume.
 This park has received its fair share of publicity over the last couple of years - we suggest you do your research on all views expressed before you travel and make your own decision about whether to visit or not.

 - Discovery Cove and Aquatica